 The Latin Mixx DJ Choice Awards franchise was launched in 2006, and put together to celebrate those DJs who have accomplished outstanding achievements.
 Through an interactive online submission process, DJs are nominated and voted on by their peers and fans.
 The highly-coveted celebration culminates with a red-carpet award show where winners are announced.

-New for 2013, the LMXX DJ Choice Awards has flourished into an action-packed experience for music lovers.
-The LMXX DJ Choice Awards presentation will be peppered throughout an A-list artist showcase, enriching fans with a surround sound approach to live entertainment.
+The LMX DJ Choice Awards has flourished into an action-packed experience for music lovers.
+The LMX DJ Choice Awards presentation will be peppered throughout an A-list artist showcase, enriching fans with a surround sound approach to live entertainment.
 Top artists within the Bachata, Salsa, Merengue, Reggaeton and Regional genres will be featured and serve as the glue in between DJ Choice Awards presentations.

 • DJs can nominate themselves or be nominated by their peers or fans